LOANS / LEASES AND ALLOWANCE FOR CREDIT LOSSES

 The ACL is increased through a provision for credit losses that is charged to earnings, based on Management’s quarterly evaluation of the factors previously mentioned, and is reduced by charge-offs, net of recoveries, and the ACL associated with securitized or sold loans.

-The following table presents ALLL and AULC activity by portfolio segment for the three-month periods ended March 31, 2016 and 2015:
+The following table presents ALLL and AULC activity by portfolio segment for the three-month and nine-month periods ended September 30, 2015 and 2014:

 Any loan in any portfolio may be charged-off prior to the policies described below if a loss confirming event has occurred.
 Loss confirming events include, but are not limited to, bankruptcy (unsecured), continued delinquency, foreclosure, or receipt of an asset valuation indicating a collateral deficiency and that asset is the sole source of repayment.
 Additionally, discharged, collateral dependent non-reaffirmed debt in Chapter 7 bankruptcy filings will result in a charge-off to estimated collateral value, less anticipated selling costs.

-C&I and CRE loans are either fully or partially charged-off at 90-days past due.
-Automobile loans and other consumer loans are charged-off at 120-days past due.
+C&I and CRE loans are either charged-off or written down to net realizable value at 90-days past due.
+Automobile loans and other consumer loans are charged-off or written down to net realizable value at 120-days past due.
 First-lien and junior-lien home equity loans are charged-off to the estimated fair value of the collateral, less anticipated selling costs, at 150-days past due and 120-days past due, respectively.
 Residential mortgages are charged-off to the estimated fair value of the collateral, less anticipated selling costs, at 150-days past due.

 Credit Quality Indicators